 Lymphohistiocytoid: Lymphohistiocytoid cells are large and shaped like spindles.
 They usually appear together with immune and inflammatory cells.
 The lymphohistiocytoid subtype accounts for less than one percent of all mesothelioma diagnoses.

 Transitional: Transitional sarcomatoid cells are plump and shaped liked spindles.

 Specialists find it difficult to diagnose sarcomatoid cells due to their similarity to other cancer cells.
-Sarcomatoid tend to look like the benign tissue cells surrounding the tumor and to sarcomas, a form cancer that occurs in bone, muscle, or cartilage cells.
+Sarcomatoid tend to look like the benign tissue cells surrounding the tumor and sarcomas, a form of cancer that occurs in bone, muscle, or cartilage cells.